FrostyNick/fgit/readme.md

 Git cloning to the next level!
 A small tool aimed at being beginner friendly, minimal, and powerful with concise syntax.

-This tool automatically clones repositories (optionally partial clones), moves them to your `$HOME/p` projects folder, and navigates you inside.
+This tool automatically clones repositories with partial clone support, moves it to your projects folder, and navigates your current directory inside.
 Save time on routine tasks and focus on coding.

 > [!WARNING]
 > This project is in *very* early stages.
 If you encounter bugs from main (stable) branch, let me know in Issues tab or comment on similar issues.
 Thanks!